 Forklift training should make mention of the basic refuelling or recharging practices for each of the types of fuel forklifts would commonly use: LPG, batteries, diesel, petrol and hydrogen.
-Some courses, like our online forklift licence, go into more detail about the LPG refuelling process, despite this not being a requirement under the Approved Code of Practice.
+WorkSafe requires that employers train their forklift operators who swap LPG bottles.
+You can do that with this Forklift LPG Cylinder Training course.

 Three options for training operators of LPG-powered forklifts

 - Choose a forklift course which contains a detailed section on how to change the LPG bottle on an LPG-powered forklift